 - Leading up to your qualifying IQ test, commit to training your working memory capacity.
 Working memory capacity is your mental ‘workspace’.
 The larger the capacity, the more complex reasoning and problem solving you can do.
-There is a body of scientific evidence showing that working memory training can have widespread benefits for IQ and cognitive performance (review or journal article).
-Thei3 Mindware brain training app has been designed to expand working memory capacity and increase IQ level by 10-20 points.
+There is a body of scientific evidence showing that working memory training can have substantial benefits for IQ and cognitive performance long term.
+The scientifically developed i3 Mindware brain training app has been designed to expand working memory capacity and increase IQ level by 10-20 points.
 There is a money-back guarantee if you do not attain this IQ gain based on standardized IQ tests before and after training.
-IQ level is not fixed, and can be improved with training long term.

-- Leading up to your qualifying IQ test, commit to practicing full scale IQ test problems.
-The i3 Mindware brain training app has been designed to systematically give users practice on full scale IQ test problems.
+- Leading up to your qualifying IQ test, commit to practicing full scale IQ test problems. i3 Mindware has been designed to systematically give users practice on full scale IQ test problems.
 It is known that this practice can substantially improve scores on full scale tests.

-- As in the fluid intelligence only strategy, there are other lifestyle practices you can adopt over this period to increase your IQ.
-These include regular exercise, a brain-optimizing diet and unbroken, regular sleep.
+- There are other types of training you can adopt over this period to further increase your cognitive performance.
+These include regular exercise, a brain-optimizing diet and intermittent fasting – i.e. brain cross training.

 - Take the official test.